 Watch the video or read the script.

-The range of ICT tools and resources available for early childhood teachers today is vast.
+The range of technology for early childhood education available is vast.

 So it pays to make the right choices when in your planning selecting to meaningful ICT tools for early childhood education.